basham/swit-workshop-writing/slides.md

-## Writing should be…
+## Writing should be useful, usable, kind

-1. Useful
-2. Usable
-3. Responsible

 Notes:
-In this workshop, we will learn through examples and activities how to make the writing we use in digital products to be useful, usable, and responsible.
+In this workshop, we will learn through examples and activities how to make the writing we use in digital products to be useful, usable, and kind.

-## Make writing useful
+## Useful writing is…

 1. Purposeful

 Notes:
-We will make writing useful by making it purposeful.
+We will learn how useful writing is purposeful.

-## Make writing usable
+## Usable writing is…

 2. Accessible
 3. Navigable